Skip to main content

 Couscous

-Steamed semolina grains traditionally served with vegetables and meat on Fridays, considered Morocco's national dish.
+Steamed semolina grains, usually topped with vegetables and meat and eaten on Fridays.
+Most Moroccans count it as the national dish.

 Pastilla